-- Pupils have the opportunity to have their voices heard through our Junior Leadership Team.
-The elections of members of the Junior Leadership Team are based on pupil votes.
+- Pupils have the opportunity to have their voices heard through our Junior Leadership Team where members are elected annually.

 - Pupils fill in termly questionnaires where they can voice their opinions and views

-- We have Year 6 monitors who are responsible for different aspects of school life such as Collective Worship monitors, Learning Coaches and House Captains.
+- We have Year 6 monitors who are responsible for different aspects of school life such as Collective Worship monitors, Playground Leaders and House Captains.

 The Rule of Law: